Iowa Rock 'n' Roll Hall of Fame

-The Iowa Rock 'n' Roll Hall of Fame is a museum located in Arnolds Park, Iowa, and maintained by the non-profit Iowa Rock 'n' Roll Music Association (IRRMA).
-The mission of IRRMA is to "retain and honor the legacy of rock 'n' roll music and preserve the history of music in the state of Iowa."
+The Iowa Rock 'n' Roll Hall of Fame is a museum located in Arnolds Park, Iowa, and maintained by the non-profit Iowa Rock 'n' Roll Music Association (Iowa Rock).
+The mission of Iowa Rock is "Honoring achievements, educating youth and inspiring artists."

-Established in 1997, IRRMA inducts members into the Hall of Fame annually in one or more of these categories: Artists, Establishments, Establishment Owners, Media Personalities, Songwriters, Record Companies, Managers, and Agencies.
+Established in 1997, Iowa Rock inducts members into the Hall of Fame annually in one or more of these categories: Artists, Establishments, Establishment Owners, Media Personalities, Songwriters, Record Companies, Managers, and Agencies.
 The museum was opened in 2003.

 Notable inductees include Chase, Billy Dale Fries, The Big Bopper, Buddy Holly, Ritchie Valens and The Everly Brothers.

 History

-IRRMA was founded in 1997 as the first state non-profit music association dedicated to rock 'n' roll of significance to the state.
+The Iowa Rock 'n Roll Music Association was founded in 1997 as the first state non-profit music association dedicated to rock 'n' roll of significance to the state.
 Inductions to the Hall of Fame began that year, with five bands, two ballrooms, and a radio station making up the inaugural class.
 In 2003, it became the first state music association to have a free-standing museum.

 Inductees

 Artists and bands

-With the majority of the acts focused in the 1950s and 1960s, inductees include both Iowa-based acts such as the Velaires and regional and national acts of significant importance to the Iowa rock 'n' roll scene such as those that perished near Clear Lake, Iowa, during the Winter Dance Party Tour on February 3, 1959.
+With the majority of the acts focused on those that have reached the 25 years since they were formed, inductees include both Iowa-based acts such as the Velaires and regional and national acts of significant importance to the Iowa rock 'n' roll scene such as those that perished near Clear Lake, Iowa, during the Winter Dance Party Tour on February 3, 1959.